 Fourth of July Celebration

-Thirty-five years ago, a little town on a big mountain had the best Independence Day celebration ever.
+In 1986, a little town on a big mountain had the best Independence Day celebration ever.
 Families and friends lined the street to celebrate America!
-America!, its spacious skies, its amber waves of grain, and of course it foggy mountain majesties.
-There was music, dancing, cake-decorating contests, cat and dog displays of prowess, delicious food and drink, and of course a parade.
+America, its spacious skies, its amber waves of grain, and of course its foggy mountain majesties.
+There was music, dancing, cake-decorating contests, cat and dog displays of prowess, delicious food and drink, and of course, a parade.

 The mission of the Sewanee Fourth of July committee is to celebrate Independence Day by bringing the community together and having families enjoy provided events intended for all ages.
 For more information and a schedule of this year’s events, go to http://www.sewanee4thofjuly.org/.

 Housing Sewanee Inc., (HSI) is a nonprofit organization modeled after Habitat for Humanity.
 Since 1993, HSI has built one house a year for an area family in need.
 These families include the elderly, the sick, the physically or mentally disabled, and grandparents raising their grandchildren.

 HSI accepts applicants and selects recipients based on need and ability to sustain a no-interest mortgage.
 Recipients are expected to help with the building of their house when possible.
 Many times, their neighbors and families pitch in to help.
 Most houses are built for approximately $50,000.
 HSI provides the capital and volunteer labor to get the house built.
 When the house is finished, the owners begin to pay a monthly mortgage fee.

 HSI’s newest project is in Sherwood Springs.
 HSI has begun the work needed for a small development on the six-acre Sherwood Road property it recently bought.
 The development will consist of up to eight units incorporating sustainable, low-energy building design and techniques in a small neighborhood that will encourage social interaction.